-APPOINTMENTS With TEACHERS
+APPOINTMENTS WITH TEACHERS

 If you would like to meet with a teacher or the principal, please e-mail the staff member directly.
 Our teachers meet as a team with parents who request a conference.
 The number of teachers present depends on the grade level.
 This provides a parent with a comprehensive report of a student's progress in all areas.
 Our conference schedule is very busy before and after school.
-Therefore, it is important to schedule the conference (no dropins please).
+Therefore, it is important to schedule the conference (no drop-ins please).
 Your promptness is appreciated.
-Again, this year most meetings will be virtual.